zoravur/notes/Databases/PostgreSQL/postgres-notes.md

     * a web server that accesses the database
     * a specialized db maintenance tool.
 * The client and server can be on different hosts.
 * In this case, they communicate over TCP/IP.
+* If they are on the same host, they might communicate over unix domain sockets.
 * The postgres server can handle concurrent connections.
 * It does this by forking a new process for each connection.
 * The forked (child) process is responsible for the connection for its entire lifetime.